roomariz/routerx/README.md

 - `resilience.breakerThreshold`: Positive integer that opens the circuit breaker after repeated failures.
 - `resilience.breakerCooldownMs`: Positive number that determines how long the breaker waits before transitioning to half-open.
 - `resilience.breakerHalfOpenSuccesses` / `resilience.breakerHalfOpenFailures`: Positive integers controlling how many attempts are required to close or reopen the breaker while half-open.
+- `telemetry.referer`: Valid HTTPS URL that matches the App URL registered with your OpenRouter API key.
+- `telemetry.title`: Non-empty string that identifies your application to OpenRouter.

 The bundled [`config.example.json`](./config.example.json) documents these requirements in the `_requiredFields` helper block—those `_` keys are informational and may be removed once you understand the constraints.
 When a validation error occurs you'll see output similar to: